y-trudeau/Mysql-tools/PXC/README.md

 The node in the cluster with the highest value will be preferred as candidate.

 We will now provisioning the remote clusters and start replication.
-On one of the DC1 node, for example DC1-1, perform a mysqldump with:
+On one of the DC1 nodes, for example DC1-1, perform a mysqldump with:

     [root@DC1-1 ~]# mysqldump -u root -p --master-data=2 --single-transaction -R -A -E > dump.sql

 You can compress the file if it is too large.
+You could alternatively use Percona Xtrabackup, especially if your dataset is large.
 Copy the backup file to one node in each remote clusters, for example to DC2-1 and DC3-1.
 Restore the dump with:

     [root@DC2-1 ~]# mysql -u root -p < dump.sql